-- focus management on the development and implementation of longer term strategic and growth initiatives of the Company; - · attract and retain key executives; and - align the interests of the Company's executives with those of its shareholders.
+- focus management on the development and implementation of longer term strategic and growth initiatives of the Company; - attract and retain key executives; and - align the interests of the Company's executives with those of its shareholders.

 All LTIP awards are granted at the discretion of the board of directors based on the position and impact of the executive on the Company's performance.
-The long-term incentive program is approved by the board of directors based on the recommendation of the HR Committee after review of the recommendation of the Executive Chairman and the President and CEO.
-The LTIP grant for the President and CEO is recommended by the HR Committee and approved by the board of directors.
-The grant levels for other participants are recommended by the President and CEO and approved by the HR Committee.
+The long-term incentive program is approved by the board of directors based on the recommendation of the HR Committee.
+The LTIP grant for the CEO is recommended by the HR Committee and approved by the board of directors.
+The grant levels for other participants are recommended by the CEO and approved by the HR Committee.